General and capabilities

 Q. What do I get when I sign up for the free trial?

-A. Cisco DNA Spaces uses your existing wireless infrastructure to collect, measure, standardize, and benchmark location data.
+A. Cisco Spaces uses your existing wireless infrastructure to collect, measure, standardize, and benchmark location data.
 After signing up, you will receive your own dashboard login and see the following types of insights:

 ● How many people or things are connecting to Wi-Fi at your properties